kskmemory/Exploratory-vs-Confirmatory-data-analysis-using-Python/README.md

 ● Time information is also a hierarchical information.
 You can use Treemap and sunburst diagrams to explore your data based on different hierarchical level (granularity level) such as year, month, day, hour, minute and even second.

-Task 6
-Title: Data Exploration - Distributional analysis of sales information columns
+# Task 6 Data Exploration - Distributional analysis of sales information columns

 ● You can apply distribution analysis to any numerical value column in your data.